ChegTech logo

 Google Reviews integration with review schema.
 Recent reviews that mention specific repairs ("replaced my Subaru's CV joints") convert better than generic five-star reviews.

-Calendar-integrated booking for routine service (oil changes, tire rotations, scheduled maintenance).
+Calendar-integrated booking for routine service (oil changes, tire rotations, scheduled maintenance), so a driver can lock a slot at 11pm without waiting for the shop to open.
 Diagnostic and major repair work routes to a call-back form because the scope can't be quote-booked online.

 Substantive pages for the cities driving real volume.
 Most auto service shops draw from a 10-15 mile radius; the service-area schema should reflect that honestly.